Skip to main content

 Every frontier model is the best at something.
 Once you have had the best tool for a task, you have to have it every time for that task until something better arrives.
 Claude for architecture.
 GPT for certain prose.
 Gemini for multimodal reasoning.
 The problem is not which model to use.
 The problem is that the answer changes per task, per day, and you need all of them running at once.

 GBuild is the build environment I started writing to solve that.
-One macOS desktop app, one calm interface, 12+ AI coding agents orchestrated across an entire organization.
+One macOS desktop app, one calm interface, a whole fleet of coding agents orchestrated across an entire organization.
 Claude Code, OpenClaw, Hermes, and any CLI-based agent tomorrow.
 Instead of switching windows, you switch models, and the system handles the rest.

 The why, in long form: "Building What I Keep Reaching For"